 Westminster Firefighters Fire Victims Benefit Fund

-The Westminster Firefighters Fire Victims Benefit Fund, also commonly called the “Burn Fund”, was established in 1983 by the Westminster firefighters and is governed by a five member board.
+The Westminster Firefighters Fire Victims Benefit Fund, also commonly called the “Burn Fund”, was established in 1983 by the Westminster firefighters and is governed by a seven member board.

 The main purpose of the Burn Fund is to provide immediate financial relief to Westminster citizens that are displaced from their homes due to fire.
-The charity enables Westminster firefighters to hand over a check on the spot to help victims of fire.
-This is a big help for families that do not have the means to secure a room for the night, clothes, or other basic necessities; insurance and other public assistance sometimes takes awhile to come through.
+The charity enables Westminster firefighters to hand over a check on the spot to help displaced families.
+If all you have at the moment is the clothes you are wearing (or pajamas!), this is a big help.
+It enables a family to secure a room for the night, clothes, food and other basic necessities; insurance and other assistance sometimes takes awhile to come through.

 Westminster Firefighters support the Burn Fund through direct contributions and by organizing fundraisers.
 The City of Westminster "Generous Juror" program also supports the fund.
 To donate to the Burn Fund, call 303-658-4500 for information.